Last modified: Dec. 6, 2024, 4:27 p.m.

 At first, there is a very little blotch mine.

-The eggs are deposited at the underside of the leaves.
+The eggs are deposited on the underside of the leaves.

 After eclosion, the larva makes a tiny blotch mine.
 The first case is made from a small part of the leaf and enlarged with silk.
 Full-grown larvae in May.